DevTeam/Pure.DI/readme/abstractions-binding.md

 // Specifies to create a partial class "Composition" DI.Setup("Composition")
-    // Begins the definition of the binding for all abstract types
+    // Begins the binding definition for the implementation type itself,
+    // and if the implementation is a class or structure,
-    // that are directly implemented and the implementation type itself.
+    // for all abstract but NOT special types that are directly implemented.
     // So that's the equivalent of the following:
     // .Bind<IDependency, IOtherDependency, Dependency>()
     //  .As(Lifetime.PerBlock)